timhughes/vagrant_ansible_okd4/README.md

     192.168.100.5 - - [22/Jun/2020 20:39:03] "GET /images/rhcos-4.4.3-x86_64-metal.x86_64.raw.gz HTTP/1.1" 200 -

-The Bootstrap server is ready when it becomes available in the Loadbalancer.
+The *bootstrap* system is ready when it becomes available in the Loadbalancer.
 You can examine if the required services are available by looking at the load balancer stats page.
-Make sure that the `bootstrap` server is available in both the `kubernetes_api` and `machine_config` backends.
+Make sure that the *bootstrap* system is available in both the `kubernetes_api` and `machine_config` backends.
 They should go green.

-When it has finished installing you can ssh to the machine using the ssh key created earlier.
+When it has finished installing you can ssh to the system using the ssh key created earlier.

     ssh -i ssh_key/id_ed25519 core@192.168.100.5